Show/Hide Toolbars

 Book Value is the sum of all General Ledger debit and credit transactions made against a stock item.

-“Actual value” is each item’s stock quantity multiplied by its current Inventory Cost.
+Inventory Value is each item’s Stock Quantity multiplied by its current unit Inventory Cost (floating decimal depth).

 What causes a discrepancy between the two values?